-- 1. Banded books the bands expose the readers to a breadth and choice of texts making reading more independent and enjoyable.
-These books are closely matched to the learner's ability and enable them to develop a sense of success as a reader.
-They should be read over a couple of sittings during the week.
-Before reading, recap what has happened so far.
-These books will be changed on Mondays. - 2.
-Whole Class Reader (WCR) this is the text the class is reading together and your child will be loaned a copy of this text for the term.
-Learners will be expected to read a set number of pages each week ready for their WCR lessons the following week, the pages set each week will be shared via the reading bookmark.
-The WCR will be sent home weekly and must be returned to school on Mondays ready for use in lessons at the start of the week. - 3.
-1 x chapter text of choice these texts will be chosen from class book corners where your child will choose an appropriately challenged text from the selection available.
-Chapter books help learners develop and practice building fluency and stamina needed to become a free independent reader.
-These books should be read over several sittings and we are aiming for these to be finished within a half term.
+1. 1 x chapter text of choice - These texts will be chosen from class book corners where your child will choose an appropriately challenged text from the selection available.
+Chapter books help learners develop and practice building fluency and stamina needed to become a confident, fluent, independent reader.
+These books should be read over several sittings and aim to be completed within a half term.
 Before reading, encourage your child to summarise what has happened so far in the story, make links and predict what might happen next.
 Lots of great opportunities to develop and strength stamina needed to become a successful, confident, independent reader.